China is inching closer to becoming the world’s largest entertainment market and Hollywood studios are struggling to adapt.

 “The studio system in L.A. today is very different than when my career started,” Chou said.
 “Hollywood now is pretty exclusively focused on tentpole films and superhero movies, star actor or director vehicles.
 The more modestly budgeted romantic comedies, for example, are not really part of the game anymore.
 In China, the opposite is true.
 Every year, more and more movies are getting made.
 People are taking chances, and it’s really exciting to be a part of an industry that’s growing and expanding, and have the opportunity to be part of a culture that is still development-driven by great ideas and stories first.”

 Get ready for entertainment hyper-competition

 For top quality films this probably won’t make much difference.
 Per Warren Buffett, you can’t make a baby in one month by getting nine women pregnant.
-But for lower quality films and TV shows, the Chinese entertainment market is going to surge in volume.
+But for lower quality films and TV shows, the Chinese entertainment market is probably going to surge in volume.
 And it is going get a lot faster and more ruthless.

-(originally published in Nikkei Asian Review, here)
+(originally published in Nikkei Asian Review, here, reprinted with permission)

 I write (and speak) about how rising Chinese consumers are disrupting global markets. (#ConsumerChina).
 This also includes work on: